fernviridian/pipeline-mini-project/README.md

 # Introduction

 This project creates a Python Flask application, packaged in Docker, that is tested and deployed with AWS CodePipeline to AWS Elastic Container Service Fargate.
 It is designed to demonstrate application development, Continuous Integration (CI), and Continous Deployment (CD) on Amazon Web Services (AWS).

 ![](./images/diagram.png)

+The Pipeline performs unit tests on the Flask application, checks the Python code formatting with the `flake8` linter, and the packages the application in a standalone Flask Docker container for deployment.

 ![](./images/pipeline.png)